 It was a harder climb to Great Lingy Hut than I remembered – I last walked this in October last year, with my wife and youngest children.
 I did remember to fill up with water at the last river, because I remembered that there’s none by the hut.
 I arrived just before 6pm and put the tent up to dry.
 You could camp here if the hut was full, or if you prefer to camp, but it’s exposed and not perfectly flat.

 The wind had got cold as I climbed to the hut and there were still patches of snow at this height.
-So I was expecting a cold night.
+I was expecting a cold night.

-This part of Cumbria feels really remote but I hadn’t been walking long when I met a runner who stopped to ask where I was going.
+This part of Cumbria feels really remote, but I hadn’t been walking long when I met a runner who stopped to ask where I was going.

 Not long after I met a young lad walking his dog, who asked the same thing.
+Perhaps not so remote after all, then!

 Caldbeck is a nice village with a cafe and pub.